 Introduction to Arc Welding is a 13 week/455-hour course designed to provide the entry-level welder with the skills necessary to secure employment in the welding industry.

-Through a partnership with Arcon Welding Services and Quality Staffing Services, Wor-Wic Community College is offering a Maryland Energy Administration funded program.
+Through a partnership with Arcon Training Services and Quality Staffing Services, Wor-Wic Community College is offering a Maryland Energy Administration funded program.

 Basic Construction I and II are designed to prepare students with the basic skills required to enter the construction industry.